Looking for the perfect one week in Portugal itinerary? Maybe one that includes castles, boat tours, and plenty of food and wine? Look no further!

 A beautiful castle in Sintra is Castelo dos Mouros (Castle of the Moors).
 This is a hilltop medieval castle in the midst of a lush rainforest.
 Established in the 9th century, it was meant to guard the town of Sintra but it later fell into despair following the Christian conquest.

-It’s open from 9:30 AM to 8 PM in the summer months or 10 AM to 6 PM during the winter months.
+Opening Hours: Daily from 9.30 AM to 8 PM in the summer months, and from 10 AM to 6 PM in winter.

 Pena Palace (Palacio da Pena )